markozivanic/CSU-Global/Basic Programming(Python)/README.md

-# CSU-Global
-ITS320 - Basic Programming - Python

-This repository will include code that I wrote during my time at CSU - Global, while taking ITS320 Basic Programming in Python.
-I am not responsible for someone using this code and getting bad grades or for plagiarism.

-This repository is exclusively used for me storing my code in case of losing my laptop.

 Module 1 - Option #2: Create a Python Application
 Read two integers and print two lines.
 The first line should contain integer division, //, the second line should contain float division, /, and the third line should contain modulo division, %.
 You do not need to perform any rounding or formatting operations.